1. Purpose of procedures

 University intellectual property and maintain the confidentiality of any corporate or personal information made known to them during the review process

-• reimbursed for all out-of-pocket expenses, and members other than employees of the University may receive an honorarium for their contribution to the review.
+• reimbursed for all out-of-pocket expenses and may receive an honorarium for their contribution to the review.

-3.8.3 Separate evidence that supplements or substantiates information and statements made in the portfolio may be provided to the review panel as supplementary materials.
+3.7.3 Separate evidence that supplements or substantiates information and statements made in the portfolio may be provided to the review panel as appendix documents.

-3.8.4 Any confidential information should be provided as separate supplementary materials, marked “Confidential”, and should not be included in the main body of the portfolio.
+3.7.4 Any confidential information should be provided as separate appendix documents, marked “Confidential”, and should not be included in the main body of the portfolio.

-3.8.5 The Director should ensure that senior personnel of the unit and the Portfolio Manager have been given opportunity to provide input to the structure and contents of the portfolio, and the Director may also seek input from any other source.
+3.7.5 The Director should ensure that senior personnel of the unit and the Portfolio Manager have been given opportunity to provide input to the structure and contents of the portfolio, and the Director may also seek input from any other appropriate source.

-• submitted by the organisational unit to each member of the review panel, in the requested format, no later than four weeks prior to the site visit
+• provided by the organisational unit to each member of the review panel, in the requested format, no later than four weeks prior to the site visit

-• forwarded simultaneously to the review support officer – in print form (2 copies) and in e-copy
+• forwarded simultaneously to the review support officer – in print form if requested, and in e-copy

-• submitted in print or e-copy by the organisational unit to the relevant review personnel within the unit and to the Portfolio Manager.
+• provided in print or e-copy by the organisational unit to the review personnel within the unit and to the Portfolio Manager.

-• provide the organisational unit under review with guidance to assist in production of a review portfolio
+• provide the organisational unit with guidance to assist in production of a review portfolio

-• make the portfolio and non-confidential supplementary materials available to the University community via MyUSC by no later than two working days after their submission to the review panel
+• make the portfolio and appendices available to the University community via MyUSC by no later than two working days after their submission to the review panel

 • provide the review portfolio to any external interviewees

-3.9.1 As soon as practicable after submission of the review portfolio to the panel, the Portfolio Manager arranges for an announcement about the review to be made to the University community and calling for confidential submissions to the panel.
+3.8.1 As soon as practicable after submission of the review portfolio to the panel, the review support officer arranges for an announcement about the review to be made to the University community and calls for confidential submissions to the panel.

-3.10.2 A review of an organisational unit will normally include a one-to-three day site visit by the review panel to the University.
+3.9.2 A review of an organisational unit will normally include a two-to-three day site visit by the review panel to the University.

 • will interview a range of persons with a stake in the organisational unit under review